cekit/cekit/docs/installation/dependencies.rst

 about the fact.
 In case of known platforms (like Fedora or RHEL) we even provide the package names to install (if available).

-Below you can see a summary of Cekit dependencies and when these are required.
+Below you can see a summary of CEKit dependencies and when these are required.

 Core dependencies
 ----------------------------------

-Following Python libraries are required to run Cekit:
+Following Python libraries are required to run CEKit:

 * PyYAML
 * Jinja2